Ultimate CARIBBEAN ISLANDS Travel Guide

 The concept of the Caribbean Islands seems relatively simple at first.
-It’s a geographic area that defines the islands within the Caribbean Sea.
+It’s a geographic area that defines the islands within the Caribbean Sea and would be considered part of North America.

 But actually, it’s much more than this, because the Caribbean is a part of the world that is not just defined by geography, but by the deep-rooted politics, languages, and cultures of the 28 different nations that encompass over 7000 islands.